asapzacy/uxscoreboard/extra_stuff/code_samples.md

     - `score` - team score **if the game has started** (i.e. `55`)
     - `league` - to locate the path of the logo (i.e. `mlb`)

-2. All-in-all, this what the code looks like:
+2. All-in-all, the code looks like this:

 *note - the New York Yankees have a custom styling / css class that creates pinstripes, so it's a little annoying, but I manually have to check each team to set its' `className` and `background-image` accordingly.*
 ```